X-ray microtomography

 In radiography, X-ray microtomography uses X-rays to create cross-sections of a physical object that can be used to recreate a virtual model (3D model) without destroying the original object.
 It is similar to tomography and X-ray computed tomography.
 The prefix micro- (symbol: μ) is used to indicate that the pixel sizes of the cross-sections are in the micrometre range.
 These pixel sizes have also resulted in creation of its synonyms high-resolution X-ray tomography, micro-computed tomography (micro-CT or μCT), and similar terms.
 Sometimes the terms high-resolution computed tomography (HRCT) and micro-CT are differentiated, but in other cases the term high-resolution micro-CT is used.
 Virtually all tomography today is computed tomography.

 Micro-CT has applications both in medical imaging and in industrial computed tomography.
 In general, there are two types of scanner setups.
 In one setup, the X-ray source and detector are typically stationary during the scan while the sample/animal rotates.
 The second setup, much more like a clinical CT scanner, is gantry based where the animal/specimen is stationary in space while the X-ray tube and detector rotate around.
 These scanners are typically used for small animals (in vivo scanners), biomedical samples, foods, microfossils, and other studies for which minute detail is desired.

-The first X-ray microtomography system was conceived and built by Jim Elliott in the early 1980s.
-The first published X-ray microtomographic images were reconstructed slices of a small tropical snail, with pixel size about 50 micrometers.
+The first X-ray microtomography system was conceived and built by Professor James C. Elliott at the London Hospital Medical College in the early 1980s.
+The first published X-ray microtomographic images were reconstructed slices of a small neotropical snail (Biomphalaria glabrata), with pixel size about 50 micrometers.